-When the UE receives a RRC message implying conditional handover the UE shall be ready to start the transmission of the new uplink PRACH channel within Dhandover seconds from the end of the last TTI containing the RRC command.Where:Dhandover equals the maximum RRC procedure delay to be defined in clause 11.2 in TS 36.331 [2] plus the measurements time stated in clause 5.1.2.6.2 plus the conditional execution preparation time in clause 5.1.2.6.3 plus the interruption time stated in clause 5.1.2.6.4.
+When the UE receives a RRC message implying conditional handover the UE shall be ready to start the transmission of the new uplink PRACH channel within Dhandover seconds from the end of the last TTI containing the RRC command.

+Dhandover = TRRC + TEvent_DU + Tmeasure + TCHO_execution + Tinterrupt

+Where:

+TRRC is the maximum RRC procedure delay to be defined in clause 11.2 in TS 36.331 [2].

+TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a conditional handover command until a condition exists at the measurement reference point which will trigger the conditional handover.

+Tmeasure is the measurements time stated in clause 5.1.2.6.2.

+TCHO_execution is the conditional execution preparation time in clause 5.1.2.6.3.

+Tinterrupt is the interruption time stated in clause 5.1.2.6.4.